nia-cloud-official/zora_framework/Windows/README.md

-Certainly!
-Here is the complete compilation of all the Markdown documents into a single file named `Zora-Electron-XAMPP-Guide.md`:

 ### Creating an Electron App with XAMPP Integration

 Welcome to this comprehensive guide on creating an Electron app with XAMPP integration.
 In this guide, you will learn how to: